MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-app-setup-policies.md

 #### Can users change the order of apps pinned through a policy

-Users can change the order of their pinned apps on Teams desktop and mobile clients if the **Allow user pinning** option is turned on.
+Users can change the order of their pinned apps on Teams desktop and mobile clients if the **User pinning** option is turned on.
 Users can't change the order of their pinned apps on Teams web clients.

 #### Does user pinning take precedence

 Admin pins always take precedence.
-If the **Allow user pinning** option is turned on, then users will retain their pinned apps below admin pinned apps.
-If the **Allow user pinning** option is turned off, then users will lose their pre-existing pins, and only admin-pinned apps will be present in the app bar.
+If the **User pinning** option is turned on, then users will retain their pinned apps below admin pinned apps.
+If the **User pinning** option is turned off, then users will lose their pre-existing pins, and only admin-pinned apps will be present in the app bar.

 ### Custom Teams apps